andreamad8/FSB/retrievers/README.md

 ```
 sudo mongod --bind_ip_all
 ```
+For the interactive script, we use the wikipedia title retriever from [https://github.com/goldsmith/Wikipedia](https://github.com/goldsmith/Wikipedia).

 ## Internet Engine
 We use the code in [https://github.com/JulesGM/ParlAI_SearchEngine](https://github.com/JulesGM/ParlAI_SearchEngine).
 Follow the readme of the page to set up the search engine.
 Then you can run: